NicolasGomez1117/aws-ec2-asg-alb/README.md

 - Fix: identify the unhealthy instance blocking the refresh, terminate it to force a new replacement, ensure user data allows the app to bind to port 80, and rerun/let refresh complete.

 What this demonstrates:
-- Clear separation of concerns: IaC vs. lifecycle management vs. traffic routing.
+- Operational separation of concerns: IaC (Terraform), instance lifecycle (ASG), and traffic routing (ALB).
-- Safe rollout guarantees enforced by AWS health checks.
+- Health-gated deployments: availability preserved by refusing unsafe progress.
-- Practical steps to diagnose and unblock stalled deployments without sacrificing availability—great signal for junior cloud/DevOps interviews.
+- Hands-on incident response: diagnosing and resolving a stalled rollout without service interruption—great signal for junior cloud/DevOps interviews.

+Next step: extend this stack with a CI/CD pipeline that triggers instance refreshes on application changes, and compare this rollout model with Kubernetes RollingUpdates.